omahs/imx-docs/docs/main/learn/tokenomics/working-backwards-from-project-goals.md

 ![Template_workingbackwards](../../..src/img/../../../../static/img/learn/template-working-backwards.png)

-1. Review these additional points

-Once you've filled in the above,
+2. Once you've filled in the above,

 **Check your initial decisions for simplicity:** fewer tokens and simpler interactions are easier to control.
 Reassess your outputs from the exercise against the project's goals - are they the most effective way to incentivize the behaviours you want and achieve your project's goals?